Young woman on a train listening to music on headphones and looking at her smartphone.

 If you're going to be streaming more music, or doing other data-heavy things, like streaming movies, it's worth checking that your broadband package offers unlimited usage (most do these days), so you'll not have the worry of exceeding any limit - full details in the How to get cheap broadband guide.

-And if you're streaming on a smartphone or tablet, use Wi-Fi whenever possible or switch to a deal that offers you more data if you want to listen on the go to avoid extra charges - see Best Sim only Deals for more info.
+If you're streaming on a smartphone or tablet, use Wi-Fi whenever possible or switch to a deal that offers you more data if you want to listen on the go to avoid extra charges – see Best Sim-only deals for more info.

 • Is online music streaming legal?